Machine learning reveals features of spinon Fermi surface

-\para In order to generate a single snapshot from a wavefunction, we perform the following procedure sequentially on each site $i$ of the lattice: \begin{enumerate} \item Find the reduced density matrix for site $i$, and exactly evaluate the expectation value of the spin operator projected along the chosen axis $\alpha_i$. \item Choose eigenvalue $+$ or $-$ with probabilities $P_+ = \frac{1+\langle\sigma^\alpha_i\rangle}{2}$, $P_- = 1-P_+$; record the eigenvalue and axis of projection. \item Collapse the wavefunction onto the associated eigenstate of site $i$ using the projector $\ket{\pm \alpha}_i\bra{\pm \alpha}_i$. \item Repeat 1-3 until every site is addressed. \item Organize the snapshots into channels, one for each unique axis $a_i$; see \autoref{fig:pd}(c). \end{enumerate} The choice of axis $\alpha_i$ is random for the $J$ and $K_z$ axes but tailored to the target phases for the $h$ axis.
+\para In order to generate a single snapshot from a wavefunction, we perform the following procedure sequentially on each site $i$ of the lattice: \begin{enumerate} \item Find the reduced density matrix for site $i$, and exactly evaluate the expectation value of the spin operator projected along the chosen axis $\alpha_i$. \item Choose eigenvalue $+$ or $-$ with probabilities $P_+ = \frac{1+\langle\sigma^\alpha_i\rangle}{2}$, $P_- = 1-P_+$; record the eigenvalue and axis of projection. \item Collapse the wavefunction onto the associated eigenstate of site $i$ using the projector $\ket{\pm \alpha}_i\bra{\pm \alpha}_i$. \item Repeat 1-3 until every site is addressed. \item Organize the snapshots into channels, one for each unique axis $\alpha_i$; see \autoref{fig:overview}(c). \end{enumerate} The choice of axis $\alpha_i$ is random for the $J$ and $K_z$ axes but tailored to the target phases for the $h$ axis.
 The wavefunctions at phase space points of interest are obtained using DMRG on finite size systems composed of $6\times 5$-unit-cell (60 sites).
-In SM IV we also show results from an extended $12\times 3$-unit-cell (120 sites) cylinder geometry.
+In Supplementary Note III we also show results from an extended $12\times 3$-unit-cell (120 sites) cylinder geometry.
 In both cases we used a maximum of 1200 states, giving converged results with a truncation error $\sim 10^{-7}$ or less in all phases.
 Within a phase, we generated 10,000 snapshots for each wavefunction in question.
-Each resulting snapshot forms a three-dimensional array of bit-strings, with two spatial dimensions and a ``channel" dimension (see \autoref{fig:pd}(c)).
-Since our goal is to characterize a quantum state without prior knowledge of the best operator to measure, we treat the snapshot collection as data rather than using snapshots to estimate an operator expectation value as in Refs.~\cite{Huang2020Nat.Phys.,Ferris2012Phys.Rev.Ba}.
+Each resulting snapshot forms a three-dimensional array of bit-strings, with two spatial dimensions and a ``channel" dimension (see \autoref{fig:overview}(c)).
+Such a collection of snapshots is a classical shadow of the quantum state~\cite{Huang2020Nat.Phys.}.
+Since our goal is to characterize a quantum state without prior knowledge of the best operator to measure, we treat the snapshot collection as data rather than using them to estimate an operator expectation value as in Refs.~\cite{Huang2020Nat.Phys.,Ferris2012Phys.Rev.Ba}.